Athletes foot is caused by a fungal infection of the foot.

 - Cracking and bleeding of the skin.

 To treat the infection of athletes foot, anti-fungal creams and powders are recommended and can be purchased at your local pharmacist.
 Some cases may require other antifungal medication, which is prescribed by a general practitioner.

-To prevent athletes foot it is important to make the environment undesirable by keeping the foot area clean and dry.
+To prevent athletes foot it is important to make the foot environment undesirable for fungus by keeping the foot area clean and dry.
 Our Balmain chiropractors and physiotherapists suggest you can do this by:

 - Wearing breathable shoes that are made from natural materials

 - Drying feet thoroughly after wetting the feet in the shower and bath.

 - When showering or using communal areas, wear thongs